 When we’re determined to achieve certain goals, but not particularly well equipped to overcome the inevitable obstacles they entail, we have a tendency to get frustrated and give up long before we should.
 We fall fast from our ivory towers.
 And the bold changes we were so gung ho about?
 They simply don’t happen.

 In past Experience Life Resolutions Workshops, we’ve explored some of the best ways to intelligently define meaningful goals and to take action toward reaching them.
-(To catch up on these stories, browse through some of our recent January/February issues.)

 This year, because we understand that most serious resolutions require significant effort and sustained determination, we’re emphasizing the importance of getting the support you need to accomplish your long-term objectives.
 Even if that means changing in a deep way; even if it means shifting habits that took you a lifetime to form.